Things to Do in San Francisco This August

 Food Fests Coming in August

 Noe Valley is one of San Francisco’s most charming neighborhoods.
 On Aug.
-1, 2018, explore the area from 4-8 p.m. as the Noe Valley Wine Walk unfolds.
-Merchants will be offering wine samples and special treats inside their stores on 24th Street, from Diamond to Church Streets, and on nearby Castro Street.
-Chefs, wine and spirits are celebrated at Eat Drink SF, Aug.
-24-26, 2018, an interactive urban food and wine festival featuring local talent and regional ingredients in a series of tastings, classes, dinners and events at the Fort Mason Center for Arts & Culture.
+22, 2019, explore the area from 4 to 8 p.m. as the Noe Valley Wine Walk unfolds.
+Merchants will be offering wine samples and special treats inside their stores on 24th St., from Diamond to Church streets, and on nearby Castro St. Chefs, wine and spirits are celebrated at Eat Drink SF, Aug.
+24, 2019, an interactive urban food and wine festival featuring local talent and regional ingredients in a series of tastings, classes, dinners and events at The Midway.

 Giant Race(rs), On Your Mark!

-The ninth annual San Francisco Giant Race half marathon, 10K, 5K, kids race and family relay is coming up on Sept.
-9, 2018.
+The tenth annual San Francisco Giant Race half marathon, 10K, 5K, kids race and family relay is coming up on Sept.
+8, 2019.
 The Half Marathon, 10K, and 5K courses tour the scenic San Francisco waterfront.
 Participants receive a shirt, finisher medal and exclusive runner bobblehead featuring a Giants' player.
 Kids Race & Family Relay participants receive a medal and bobblehead.
-All races finish on the field at AT&T Park, home of the San Francisco Giants.
-Registration fees go up after Aug.
-28, so be sure to register as soon as possible!
+All races finish on the field at Oracle Park, home of the San Francisco Giants.
+Registration fees go up after Sept.
+7, so be sure to register as soon as possible!
 Find a hotel for the San Francisco Giant Race.